Getting Started

 You don't need to use the CLI after setup.
 The dashboard handles creating tasks, dragging them between status columns, adding comments, and reviewing the activity feed.
 Your agents handle the CLI side — you handle the dashboard side.

-Fill the backlog
+Fill the backlog and start the loop

 Your backlog already has a couple of example tasks to help you get the feel.
 You can create more directly in the dashboard, or just tell your agent what you want built — "break down the auth system into tasks" or "create tasks for the MVP features we discussed."
 The agent will populate the backlog with structured tasks, priorities, and descriptions.
 You review and adjust from the dashboard.